errbotio/errbot/docs/user_guide/plugin_development/botcommands.rst

 Subcommands
 -----------

-If you put an _ in the name of the function, Err will create what looks like a subcommand for you.
+If you put an _ in the name of the function, Errbot will create what looks like a subcommand for you.
 This is useful to group commands that belong to each other together.